Art Curriculum Intent

 Students will develop a series of skills relating to fine art, craft and design.

 During Year 7 pupils build on the skills, knowledge and understanding that they already have from their experiences at Key Stage 2.
 The areas we develop come under four key headings, which are: Generating Ideas, Making, Evaluating and Knowledge.
-Some examples of titles of key Year 7 schemes of learning are: Imaginative Landscape, Inspired Architecture, Identity and Portraiture.
+Some examples of titles of key Year 7 schemes of learning are: Still Life, Insects and African art

 In Year 8 pupils are given more independence with their work.
 They continue to enhance their skills and understanding, progressing within the four key areas of Generating Ideas, Making, Evaluating and Knowledge.
-Some examples of projects are: African and Multicultural Inspired Art and Design, Mythical Creatures, Super Heroes and Exploring Pattern.
+Some examples of projects are: Natural Forms, Portraits and Sweets.

 In year 9 students will only study Art if they have chosen it as an option.
-They will begin by refining skills in drawing and becoming more independent in their working through projects covering Surrealism and Art inspired by Music.
+They will begin by refining skills in drawing and becoming more independent in their working through projects covering Glorious Food and Oriental Art.
 After this they begin their GCSE curriculum with a project on ‘Natural Forms’.
 This will involve a mixture of drawing, painting, artist research and producing their own responses to the work of others.
 This project will then continue into the start of year 10.

 Exploring and Creative skills

-- Observing & recording from first-hand observation, experience & imagination
+- Observing and recording from first-hand observation, experience & imagination

 - Investigating using the formal elements: composition, line, tone, colour, shape, form and texture